-Leica Lenses for Normal People is a multi-year project I started because I was disillusioned with the current process of camera lens research that, largely, consists of wasting time watching hours upon hours of YouTube reviews, listening to podcasts, then trying to make decisions based on reading conflicting recommendations in camera forums.
+Leica Lenses for Normal People is a multi-year project I started because I was disillusioned with the current process of camera lens research that, largely, consists of wasting time watching hours upon hours of YouTube reviews by people who have been given product to review then trying to make decisions based on reading conflicting recommendations in camera forums.
 When I was getting my kit together, all I really I wanted a friend to tell me what to buy so I didnt have to waste time or worry about buyers remorse.
 I also wanted a friend who could tell me how little I could spend on camera lenses and still be happy.

 My goal with Leica Lenses for Normal People is to be the reasonable and practical friend you don’t have.